chchx/chchx/README.md

 - 🌱 I’m currently learning: **react, typescript, and rust**
 - 📫 How to reach me: **chris@choi.is**
 - 😄 Pronouns: **He/They**
 - ⚡ Fun fact: **I am fascinated by complex biological systems, specifically the brain.
-I used to work in research labs.**
+I was involved in neuropsychiatric research in a previous life.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">